 Having high blood pressure and a family history of heart disease can raise your risk for a heart attack.

 Severe chest pain or discomfort is often a symptom of a heart attack.
-But you may also feel short of breath, nauseous, and dizzy.
+But you may also feel short of breath, nauseous, fatigued, or dizzy.

 A coronary angiogram can find blockages in an artery.